plan-d-io/P1-dongle/README.md

 3. Connecting the cookie to your COFY-box

 ### 1. Opening the P1-port on your digital meter.
-The P1-port is not enabled by default^*^.
-You will have to unlock it on your DSO's portal.
+The P1-port is not enabled by default.
+You might have to unlock it on your DSO's portal.
+It might take some time for the activation of the P1-port to take effect.

-*\*At the time of writing, we don't yet know the procedure for other regions (Netherlands, Brussels, Wallonia (Ores), Wallonia (Resa), France).
-If you do, please let us know.*

-Note for installers: This action should be taken some time *before* you visit the installation site, as it might take some time for the activation of the P1-port to take effect.
+> We only document the procedure for Flemish digital meters, please check with your DSO for their specific procedure

 #### Fluvius (Flanders, BE)
 1. Login to your Fluvius portal via mijn.fluvius.be.